Basic use¶

 efts-io

-is primarily about saving ensemble forecast time series to (resp. loading from) files on disk in netCDF STF 2.0 compliant format, from Python.
+is primarily about creating, handling and saving and loading ensemble forecast time series to files on disk in netCDF STF 2.0 compliant format, from Python.

 While most similar implementations in e.g. R, Matlab so var have been closely related to netCDF file handling, in Python xarray